cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I read a skill book but my skill didn't go up!

 This is because you "can't concentrate" if you're horny, so you don't get 100% skill experience from skill books.
 Check the _Magic Effects_ tab of your _Magic_ window for **red** effects that affect experience gain.
 Usually they are marked **Lover's Desire**.
 Take care of business and _then_ read the book.

+### One of my prostitution quests glitched out!

+The mod in question, _Radiant Prostitution_, was rather, shall we say, inexpertly put together and subsequently abandoned before it could be polished up.
+Before you accept one of the higher-level quests (something more than just walking around looking for Johns), be certain to back out and save your game.
+After accepting the quest, watch for error messages in the upper-left corner of the screen and consider reloading if you get one such as "Target location does not belong to a faction."
+Bear in mind, if you receive a quest for a location that has not been enabled, such as a military camp before the Civil War begins, you will not be able to locate your target location.
+You will need to reload.

+If you receive no such messages, save again, then go to the location of your quest.
+If the location is locked, consider reloading from _before you accepted the quest_ as that particular quest is probably bugged.
+Ensure that you can complete the quest and receive kudods from your client(s).
+If this does not happen, consider reloading.
+Assuming all does manage to complete, return to the innkeeper for your payment.

+If anything goes wrong throughout these quests, you will have to reload from before accepting it, so as to receive a different randomly-generated one.
+To be quite honest, very little about this mod works well aside from simple brothel or street walking.

 ### Hey!
 I'm not supposed to respawn outside of the Clockwork or Project AHO mods!